Are you the type of person who likes to view the world with a little window glare and motion blur?

 I’ve watched the sun rise over the bays between Washington, D.C. and Boston on the Northeast Regional, cruised the Surfliner across California’s famous beaches, and wound through hilly tea plantations in Sri Lanka.
 My conclusion is always the same: Trains do a better job of showing off the countryside than expressways ever could.

-If you’re a train person like me, you will absolutely delight in traveling Sri Lanka’s railways.
+If you’re a train person like me, you will absolutely love train travel in Sri Lanka.

 Experiencing Sri Lanka Train Travel

-It’s well reported that Sri Lanka’s train system is one of the most scenic in the world.
+It’s well reported that Sri Lanka’s railways are among the most scenic in the world.
 Sure, you can see lush green farmland, colorful villages, tall peaks, and pristine beaches from the tracks in other countries.
 But you’ll be hard pressed to find them in such a compact and accessible area.

 Within five hours, you can be transported from the dense urban environment in Colombo across the sunrise to the ancient capital of Anuradhapura.

-Over seven hours, you can travel from Kandy to Ella on what is widely considered to be the most beautiful train ride in the world.
+Over seven hours, you can travel from Kandy to the backpacker hotspot of Ella on what some consider to be the most beautiful train ride in the world.

-And if beaches are more of your thing, take the coastal train up the west coast from Galle to Colombo.
+And if beaches are more of your thing, take a train trip up the west coast from Galle (or the surfer’s paradise of Weligama in my case) to Colombo.

 The thing is, in order to travel by train, you can’t be in a hurry.
-Sri Lanka’s train system is all about the journey: There is so much to see between each destination, you’ll want to take it slow to soak in all of the stunning countryside along the way.
+Train trips in Sri Lanka are all about the journey.
+There is so much to see between each destination, you’ll want to take it slow to soak in all of the stunning countryside along the way.

 Though it’s difficult to get anywhere quickly in the country, the train is particularly slow.
 You have to factor in a full day to get from Kandy to Ella and Badulla, despite the relatively short distance between many of the cities in the hill country.